yoviniamaria/Supply-Chain-Inventory-Analysis/README.md

-# Supply-Chain-and-Inventory-Analysis
+# Supply-Chain-Inventory-Analysis
-Inventory Overview, Product Inventoy, and Supply Chain &amp; Replenishment Analytics using SQL and Power BI
+End-to-end supply chain and inventory analysis using SQL and Power BI to evaluate inventory performance, product contribution, and supplier replenishment efficiency.